 You can’t depend on your helmet to do all the work of keeping the sun off your skin.
 It is designed to keep you safe in case of an accident.
 That is the most important.

 You will need to use a neck gaiter and wear sunscreen to protect you from the sun.
 I have seen the helmets with the brims, and they look like they could be effective.
-However, you will need to use your awareness of where the sun is hitting your skin to protect yourself.
+How have they worked for you?

 Good UPF sunglasses to protect your eyes are very important to your eye safety and health.